Palm-Network/palm-ecosystem-fund/README.md

 # PalmEcosystemVestingWallet Contract
 ## About
 This contract is designed to hold PALM ecosystem funds.
-These funds will vest over time.
-As funds vest, they can be released to the designated `beneficiary`.
+These funds will become available over time.
+As funds become available, they can be released to the designated `beneficiary`.

 This contract has an `owner` with the following admin rights over the contract:
-* Distributions can be paused
+* The contract can be paused/unpaused
-* The vesting duration can be updated
+* The duration over which funds become available can be updated (when the contract is paused)
-* The target beneficiary can be updated
+* The target beneficiary can be updated (when the contract is paused)

 ## Deploy
 To print documentation on the deploy command run: